JS2 block viewer

 We saw before that we can try to look up a property on an object which the object doesn’t actually have - this will evaluate to undefined.

-What we want in the case that the query string is an empty string, is something where any time we ask it for the value of a query parameter’s key, we get back undefined.
+When we parse the empty query string, we want to return something where any time we ask it for the value of a key, we get back undefined.

 An empty object behaves this way, so it makes sense to return an empty object.